dariommr/scripts/elastic-reports/README.md

   chown root:ossec /var/ossec/integrations/custom-elastic-reports.py
   ```

-  ### Using a dashboard
-  You can create a dashboard (having in mind the limits of the script described in the Rationale section) that contain all the visualizations.
-Take note the name of the dashboard you are creating because that will be the parameter you have to add to the script command.

   ### Execute the script
   It can be executed manually, or through a wodle command, the parameters are as follows:
   ```